chromium/chromium/tools/mac/power/README.md

 * Profile the code that runs and/or is causing wake-ups. (chromium only)

 ```
 ./benchmark.py ./results --measure
 ./benchmark.py ./profile --profile_mode cpu_time
 ```

 ## collapse_profile.py

 A tool that converts the DTrace results created by benchmark.py into a format suitable for FlameGraph generation and analysis.
 It also applies some Chromium specific filtering and enhancements.

 ```
-./collapse_profile.py ./profile --profile_mode cpu_time
+./export_dtrace.py --stack_dir ./output/samples/ --output_filename ./samples/samples.collapsed
 ```

-This command will produce a file at `./samples/samples.collapsed.cpu_time`.
+This command will produce a file at `./samples/samples.collapsed`.

 This file can be used with tools such as: